Valeri4n/Chia-Farm-Tools/data/readme.md

 ## Chia XCH Price Data
 I've compiled historical price data for XCH using various sources.
 Use as needed.
+Times are in Mountain Time.
+Make adjustments for your timezone.
 ### Sources
 The following sources were used for the historical data